alexandergall/bf-sde-nixpkgs/README.md

 The `runTest` function runs the PTF tests from test scripts in the source tree (more documentation on this TBD).

-#### <a name="modulesForKernel"></a>`modulesForKernel`
+#### <a name="kernelIDFromRelease"></a>`kernelIDFromRelease`

-The function takes a kernel release identifier as input and returns a derivation containing the matching kernel modules.
+The function takes a kernel release identifier as input and returns a kernel ID that uniquely identifies a supported kernel.
 The release identifier is a string as returned by the `uname -r` command.
-The function attempts to find a match of the kernel release with the kernel releases associated with all supported kernels.
-The logic for this can be found in `bf-sde/kernels/select-modules.nix`.
 There are three possible results:

    1. There is exactly one match.
-The function returns the kernel module package for the matching kernel (i.e. one of the attributes of the `pkgs.kernel-modules` sub-package).
+The function returns the kernel ID for the matching kernel (i.e. one of the attribute names of the `pkgs.kernel-modules` sub-package).
    2. There is no match.
-The function returns a dummy kernel module package that produces an error message when an attempt is made to load the module.
+The function returns the dummy kernel ID "none".
    3. There are multiple matches.
 This means that there are several distinct kernels which produce the same release identifier (i.e. `uname -r` results in the same string when executed on a